TMasak/StatComp/README.md

-private repos, you need to first need to view the raw HTML code ([like here](https://raw.githubusercontent.com/TMasak/StatComp/master/Manuals/02_Github.html)) and then append your link (which will look substantially different in case of your private repos) with the preview string above. **Please use this for assignment submission purposes.**
+private repos, you need to first need to view the raw HTML code ([like here](https://raw.githubusercontent.com/TMasak/StatComp/master/Manuals/02_Github.html)) and then append your link (which will look substantially different in case of your private repos - there will be a special token generated at the end of it) with the preview string above.
+The token is time limited, so please do not use this for Moodle submissions.

 ## Acknowledgements